The Ultimate List of 31 Tax Deductions for Shop Owners

 Rent that you pay for your shop, storage space, and booth fees (if you also sell your merchandise or goods outside of your brick-and-mortar location) are all deductible.

-You may be wondering if you can also write off square feet and property taxes with a home office deduction, too?
+You may be wondering if you can also write off a portion of your property taxes with a home office deduction, too.
 When another fixed location is your principal place of business where you conduct substantial administrative and managerial work for your business, you can’t.
 If you have any questions about this, speak with your tax advisor.

 24. Repairs and maintenance